 1. POIPU BEACH PARK

-Poipu is such a great place to stay in Kauai for families because the weather is usually consistently sunny.
+Poipu is such a great place to stay in Kauai for families because the weather is usually consistently sunny, making it one of the pristine beaches on the island.

 We love Poipu Beach Park!
 They just installed a new playground structure and renovated their restrooms.
 Plus, the water is really shallow and calm, which is great for babies, toddlers, and younger kiddos.